alphagov/search-api/docs/using-the-search-api.md

 ### aggregate_*

+Aggregations is just a SQL "GROUP BY" in other words.
 Aggregations look at all the values of a field and count up the number of times each one appears in documents matching the search.
 For example, the `aggregate_organisations` parameter will group search results by organisation, if it is set to a valid value.
+(See: [full list of fields](https://github.com/alphagov/search-api/blob/5a47f2147b071c0e78d7be94faf14d395b15936e/lib/parameter_parser/base_parameter_parser.rb#L47-L74) that can be aggregated on)

 The value of an `aggregate_*` parameter is a comma separated list of options: